AlbaCasas/jobly/staff/alba-casas/full-stack/final-project/doc/README.md

 - The candidate will be able to edit his profile and password.
 - The candidate can apply for an job posting.
 - The candidate can send his resume to the job postings in the applying process
+- The candidate will be able to delete his account

 #### Bussiness